 Example: A Retail Store Repairing a Broken HVAC System

-5. Investing in Marketing & Advertising
+5. Investing in Marketing and Advertising

 Whether it’s running paid ads, launching a seasonal promotion, or rebranding, an LOC provides flexibility to invest in marketing efforts while maintaining operational stability.